 Including how to cut down on spending

 Sometimes, just telling yourself to stop spending money doesn’t work.
-It may now be a habit, a distresser or your funny way of showing the kids you care.
+It may now be a habit, a way to destress, or your funny way of showing the kids you care.

 Whatever your reasons, it’s now time to stop and tackle your inner spending monster head-on, right now, in fact.

 We’re all in agreement that spending money is easy.
-A few quid here and there doesn’t start showing up in till the end of the month when your card has been declined and you can’t even afford milk for your cornflakes.
+A few quid here and there doesn’t start showing up until the end of the month when your card has been declined and you can’t even afford milk for your cornflakes.

 If you really are struggling with money then please get help!
 We have a post here called No Money for Food?
 This is What You Do When You Really Have No Money To Feed your Family which gives you a list of free places that can really help you get out of debt.

 If you are looking for ways to save money then have a look at:

 103 Frugal Living Tips That Will Save You Thousands in 2022 – This is our full list of money-saving tips that we use ourselves.
 It includes everything from £1 a head meal ideas to ways to save money while you are out and about.

 How to Get Out of Your Overdraft – If you have money management issues then use our post here to help you get out of your overdraft.